-Edmund G. Seebauer is James W. Westwater Professor and Head of Chemical & Biomolecular Engineering at the University of Illinois at Urbana-Champaign, where he has served on the faculty since 1988.
-He is co-author (with R. L. Barry) of the textbook Fundamentals of Ethics for Scientists and Engineers (Oxford Univ.
-Press, New York, 2001), and has developed an undergraduate course in engineering ethics.
+Edmund G. Seebauer is James W. Westwater Professor of Chemical & Biomolecular Engineering at the University of Illinois at Urbana-Champaign, where he has served on the faculty since 1988.
+He served as department head during 2005-11, and as a campus-level Provost Fellow for international academic programs during 2011-14.

 Seebauer received his Bachelor’s degree from the University of Illinois in 1983, and his PhD from the University of Minnesota in 1986 – both degrees in chemical engineering.
-He also has formal training in philosophy though a Study in a Second Discipline Fellowship for faculty at Illinois.
 His research focuses on defect engineering with applications in nanoscale systems and devices.
-He has received a Sloan Research Fellowship in Chemistry and an Inventor Recognition Award from Semiconductor Research Corporation, and is currently a Fellow of the American Association for the Advancement of Science, the American Physical Society and the American Vacuum Society.
+He has received a Sloan Research Fellowship in Chemistry and an Inventor Recognition Award from Semiconductor Research Corporation, and is currently a Fellow of the AIChE, American Association for the Advancement of Science, the American Physical Society and the American Vacuum Society.

-Seebauer has approximately 160 journal and conference publications, and has co-authored a book on charged defects in semiconductors.
+Seebauer has nearly 200 journal and conference publications, and has co-authored a book on charged defects in semiconductors.
+He is co-author (with R. L. Barry) of the textbook Fundamentals of Ethics for Scientists and Engineers (Oxford Univ.
+Press, New York, 2001), and has developed an undergraduate course in engineering ethics.
 He has received several awards for student teaching and advising, and has served as an IEEE Distinguished Lecturer.
-He has organized conference programming for several professional societies, and is currently Program Chair for the Materials Science and Engineering Division within AIChE.
-He also serves on multiple external advisory boards for chemical engineering departments.
+He has organized conference programming for several professional societies, and is currently a Director of the Materials Science and Engineering Division within AIChE.
+He has served on multiple external advisory boards for chemical engineering departments.
+He also has formal training in philosophy though a Study in a Second Discipline Fellowship for faculty at Illinois.

-|A "Virtuous" Approach to Ethics in Engineering|
+|October, 2009||A "Virtuous" Approach to Ethics in Engineering - October, 2009|